Peter Awoonor-Renner

-Peter Awoonor-Renner was a Sierra Leone Creole lawyer who mainly practised in the Gold Coast.
+Peter Awoonor-Renner (c.
+1861–1938) was a Sierra Leone Creole lawyer who mainly practised in the Gold Coast.
 Renner was an active member of the Gold Coast Aborigines' Rights Protection Society (ARPS) founded in 1897 in Cape Coast.

 Early years

 Peter Awoonor-Renner was born in Freetown, Sierra Leone about 1861, the son of William Renner, a merchant.
 Renner was educated at the Sierra Leone Grammar School, which was then named the Church Missionary Society Grammar School.
-He trained as a barrister at Lincoln’s Inn, London, commencing his pupilage on 22 May 1880 when he was just 19 years old.
-He was called to the bar on 18 April, 1883.
-In 1884 Awoonor-Renner travelled to the Gold Coast, becoming the second qualified African to practice law there.
+He trained as a barrister at Lincoln's Inn, London, commencing his pupilage on 22 May 1880, when he was just 19 years old.
+He was called to the bar on 18 April 1883.
+In 1884, Awoonor-Renner travelled to the Gold Coast, becoming the second qualified African to practise law there.

 Legal career

-In 1897 the British attempted to introduce a Lands Bill in the Gold Coast.
+In 1897, the British attempted to introduce a Lands Bill in the Gold Coast.
 There was significant opposition to the Bill which was seen as usurping the traditional rights of indigenous people to their own land.
-Protests culminated in a legal challenge being made to the Legislative Council of the Gold Coast, on behalf of the ARPS, by John Mensah Sarbah, assisted by Awoonor-Renner and C.J.
-Bannerman.
+Protests culminated in a legal challenge being made to the Legislative Council of the Gold Coast, on behalf of the ARPS, by John Mensah Sarbah, assisted by Awoonor-Renner and C. J. Bannerman.
 Despite the legal arguments put before the Legislative Council the Bill was only withdrawn in 1898 when a delegation travelled from the Gold Coast to Britain to petition the colonial secretary, Joseph Chamberlain.